huzheng16/ZhengHuLab/content/project/LineageTracing/index.md

 +++
 # Project title.
-title = "Computational methods for single-cell lineage tracing data"
+title = "Computational methods for analyzing single-cell lineage tracing data"

 # Date this page was created.
 date = 2019-05-15T16:32:42+13:00

 # Project summary to display on homepage.
-summary = "We develop computational methods for analyzing single-cell lineage tracing and transcriptomic data, with an aim to understand the population dynamics of somatic cells during tissue development and tumor initiation."
+summary = "We develop computational methods for analyzing simultaneous single-cell transcriptomic and lineage tracing data, with an aim to understand the cell-state transitions in organ development and tumor evolution."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`